House & Apartment

 Worried about doing this on your own?
 You may be able to get free legal help.

 This how-to explains the steps for substitute service.
-Substitute service can be used for named recipients and unknown occupants.
+Substitute service may be used for named recipients and unknown occupants.
 Substitute service means handing the notice directly to a person who is:

-- A household member of the named person or unknown occupants to whom the notice is directed.
+- Lives in the household of the named person or unknown occupants to whom the notice is directed.

 The other options are: